The Decennial Census

 Summary File 3, a sample data product, contains tables with social, economic, and housing characteristics compiled from about 19 million housing units in 2000.
 SF3 contains much more detail than SF1.
 Some SF3 characteristics include veteran status, employment, place of birth, citizenship, migration, disabilities, household vehicles, and housing value, to name only a few.

-Summary File 3 was not produced for the 2010 census.
+Summary File 3 was last produced for the 2000 census.
 In 2005, the Census Bureau introduced the American Community Survey (ACS), a sample survey covering the same characteristics as SF3, but released on a yearly schedule.

 Sampling and Data Collection

-As 100-percent data products, SF1 and SF2 are not samples.
-Data for these products are collected via a list of 10 questions — the so-called "short form".
+As 100-percent data products, the summary files (and DHC) are not samples.
+Data for these products are collected via a list of ten or fewer questions — the so-called "short form".
 The census attempts to count all people at their "usual residence" on Census Day (April 1 of the census year).

 SF3 data was collected via a longer, more detailed set of questions — the "long form" — which represents a sample of about one out of every six households in the U.S.